kaipajo/aws_ansible/README.md

 # aws_ansible
-AWS server provision with Ansible
+AWS server provision with Ansible, work in progress